P-H-Phuc/pos/pos_payment_terminal/README.rst

 This module is designed to be installed on the *main Odoo server*.
 On the *POSbox/IoTbox*, you should install the module *hw_x* depending on the protocol implemented in your device.
-Remember that the POSbox/IoTbox runs Odoo v12 (even if your Odoo server runs v13 or v14), so you should look in the 12.0 branch of the `OCA POS project <https://github.com/OCA/pos>`__ to find the *hw_x* modules.

 Ingenico
 <`http://en.wikipedia.org/wiki/Ingenico\\> <http://en.wikipedia.org/wiki/Ingenico\>>`__